amoghpj/amoghpj.github.io/_posts/2020-07-18-download-100-qawwali.md

                     self.mp3link.append(v)
 ```

-Read the list of links stored to file
+Next, I read the list of links from `data/alllinks`, which I will loop over

 ```python
     alllinks = []